Review: Brett Naucke – Multiple Hallucinations

 The second track (“Hallucinations XIX – Xxxv”) is more successful both in its details and overall construction.
 The fragments here are more abstract, which alone gives them more leeway with length.
 While some of the ambient material on Side One brings to mind ambient track lengths of 10 or more minutes, who’s to say how long the agitated percussion and beeping synthesizers that open Side Two should last?
 On top of this, there’s a more noticeable effort to extend ideas and connect the whole piece together.
 One of my favorite “Hallucinations” comes toward the end, where Naucke loops and warps a child’s voice over his synthesizers.
 By itself, it’s creepy and jarring enough to stand out, but Naucke goes further and brings this fragment back over a different backing track about a minute later.
 This might be a whole new “Hallucination” or an extension of the same one, but regardless it shows that Naucke has a grander concept in mind than just stringing together a bunch of one-off recordings he had sitting in a folder on his computer.

 As a whole, Multiple Hallucinations is a great album to pick apart and decipher.
 There’s a lot of material here with dense, layered production that requires time to sift through.
-Some sections yield more rewards than others, but the process as a whole is exciting and proves Naucke’s ambition, technical skill and chameleonic writing persona. –Connor Lockie
+Some sections yield more rewards than others, but the process as a whole is exciting and proves Naucke’s ambition, technical skill and chameleonic writing persona. –Audrey Lockie